Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

-Despite the utility and reliability of the Born-Oppenheimer approximation\cite{born-adp389,jang-qmc} in general, nonadiabatic couplings between adiabatic potential energy surfaces can be significant in some cases, playing key roles for important quantum transfer and relaxation processes.\cite{baer-pr358,yonehara-cr112,jasper-fd127,chen-aem6,uratani-jctc16} Well established examples include electron and proton transfer reactions and internal conversion between excited electronic states of comparable energies, for which various theoretical and computational advances\cite{tully-jcp137,yonehara-cr112,jasper-fd127,chen-aem6,uratani-jctc16,song-jctc16,zhao-jpcl11,curchod-jcp144,bian-jcp154,prezhdo-acr54,shu-jctc18} have been made.
+Despite the utility and reliability of the Born-Oppenheimer approximation\cite{born-adp389,jang-qmc} in general, nonadiabatic couplings between adiabatic potential energy surfaces can be significant in some cases, playing key roles for important quantum transfer and relaxation processes.\cite{baer-pr358,yonehara-cr112,Jasper2004,Chen2016,Uratani2020} Well established examples include electron and proton transfer reactions and internal conversion between excited electronic states of comparable energies, for which various theoretical and computational advances\cite{tully-jcp137,yonehara-cr112,Jasper2004,Chen2016,Uratani2020,song-jctc16,zhao-jpcl11,curchod-jcp144,bian-jcp154,prezhdo-acr54,shu-jctc18,alfonso-hernandez-pccp22} have been made.
 On the other hand, the role of nonadiabatic derivative couplings (NDCs) as direct routes for nonradiative transitions from the first excited singlet state to the ground electronic state, has long remained unsettled.
 A widely held view\cite{ishikawa-jcp37,laposa-jcp42} is that such direct nonadiabatic transitions are insignificant due to large energy gaps between excited and ground states.
-Thus, many nonradiative decay processes are hypothesized to occur going through dark forbidden states or via an activated crossing to special nonadiabatic coupling regions such as conical intersections.
-Indeed, there are many examples with solid experimental evidences for transitions through such indirect\cite{yonehara-cr112,jasper-fd127,kathayat-jacs138} or special routes,\cite{yonehara-cr112,jasper-fd127,hare-pnas104} for which advanced theoretical and computational approaches have also been developed.\cite{yonehara-cr112,jasper-fd127,izmaylov-jcp135} However, as energy gaps decrease in the case of near infrared (NIR), with wavelengths in the range of $700 - 1,000\ {\rm nm}$, and short-wave infrared (SWIR) dye molecules in the range of $1,000 - 2,000\ {\rm nm}$, one may anticipate more direct role of NDCs between the excited and ground electronic states.
+Thus, many nonradiative decay processes are hypothesized to occur through dark forbidden states or via an activated crossing to special nonadiabatic coupling regions such as conical intersections.
+Indeed, there are many examples with solid experimental evidences for transitions through such indirect\cite{yonehara-cr112,Jasper2004,kathayat-jacs138} or special routes,\cite{yonehara-cr112,Jasper2004,hare-pnas104} for which advanced theoretical and computational approaches have also been developed.\cite{yonehara-cr112,Jasper2004,izmaylov-jcp135} \rc{However, for near infrared (NIR) dye molecules with wavelengths in the range of $700 - 1,000\ {\rm nm}$ and short-wave infrared (SWIR) dye molecules in the range of $1,000 - 2,000\ {\rm nm}$, direct nonadiabatic transitions through NDC from the first excited state to the ground state can play a significant role due to relatively small energy gaps and thus need to be examined more thoroughly.}